What Every English Major Should Know

 Student Representatives: Each academic department is required to have one or two student representatives to the Molloy student government.
 These students attend department meetings and bring students' concerns and suggestions to the faculty.
 The English department's representative is Travis Williams.
 Please contact him at email@example.com if you wish to offer comments or suggestions about the English program.
 He will bring them to department meetings.

 Writing Center: The English department supports and works closely with the Molloy Writing Center, Room C-16, Casey Hall.
 Pamela Kenley-Meschino directs the Center.
-The telephone extension is 6379.
+The telephone number is 516.323.3293.
 Please make use of this free service to help improve your writing.

 English Department Scholarships Available for 2013-2014

 The following scholarships are available to English majors for study in the 2013-2014 academic year.
 Forms are available in the English Office, Siena Hall, Room 103.
 The deadline is JANUARY 10, 2013, at noon.
 The English faculty will determine the recipients on January 17, 2013.
 Winners will receive notification by mail.
 Formal awarding is at the Founder's Day Honors Convocation Tuesday, April 23, 2013.
 Recipients are welcome at the English Alumni Supper in September 2013.
 Applicants must complete a FAFSA form for all scholarships.

 Applicants must be enrolled for at least 12 credits for the fall 2012 semester, must have completed at least one year full-time at Molloy, must be English majors concentrating in education, and must have a cumulative index of 2.5 or better, and must submit a photograph of themselves.

 Applicants must be part-time English majors, must have completed at least 30 credits at Molloy College, must have an index of 3.0 or higher, and must register for at least 3 credits in the semester for which the award is granted.